jaeyk/covid19antiasian/README.md

 <img src = "https://github.com/jaeyk/covid19antiasian/blob/master/outputs/anti_asian_topic_dynamic_trend.png" width = 500>

-Figure 8.
+Figure 7.
 Dynamic topic modeling analysis results

 Provided that the number of topics is three, the dynamic topic modeling shows that the proportions of both anti-Asian and anti-racism topics surged in January when COVID-19 began to spread in the United States.
 Then in both cases the topic proportion became stable.
+For the dynamic topic modeling, you need to turn a date variable into a time index variable.
+I created a function, called [date2index](https://github.com/jaeyk/covid19antiasian/blob/master/functions/date2index.R), which automatically makes that transition.

 ## Conclusions

 In the Twitter sphere, anti-Asian public sentiment surged in January when COVID-19 began to spread in the United States.
 The pattern became stable.
 Trump's racially charged speeches made anti-Asian terms, such as Chinese flu and Kung flu popular.
 Yet, it is also important to note that anti-Asian public sentiment was already there.
-The close similarity between the Google and Twitter data shows that this phenomenon might be not limited to the Twitter users.

 Again, please feel free to send me suggestions, questions, and comments.
 I am especially interested in merging the Twitter data with other data on anti-Asian climate.